johnknutsonhc/Hennepin-Verified-Modules/README.md

 ## AVM Mission Statement

-Our mission is to deliver a comprehensive Azure Verified Modules library in multiple IaC languages, following the principles of the well-architected framework, serving as the trusted Microsoft source of truth.
+Our mission is to deliver a comprehensive Hennepin Verified Modules library in multiple IaC languages, following the principles of the well-architected framework, serving as the trusted Microsoft source of truth.
 Supported by Microsoft, AVM will accelerate deployment time for Azure resources and architectural patterns, empowering every person and organization on the planet on their IaC journey.

 ## Contributing

-To contribute to Azure Verified Modules please visit: [aka.ms/AVM/Contribute](https://aka.ms/AVM/Contribute)
+To contribute to Hennepin Verified Modules please visit: [aka.ms/AVM/Contribute](https://aka.ms/AVM/Contribute)

 ## Trademarks